 - Some sources recommed to lay off on a Friday afternoon as both the employee and the remaining team have the week-end to cool down and gossip among the team would be avoided.
 However, psychology tells us that suppressing and processing are not the same.
 I rather see the employee out on a normal week day and influence the gossip (see last point) instead of losing control over the week-end.
 Also, for the employee who has been fired, a potential week-end alone at home can be one more reason to make a depression.

-- Don’t schedule this meeting in your office but in a conference room: in case things get tight, you can walk out of a conference room and call security but you cannot walk out of your own office.
+- When you have to lay someone off, don’t do it in your office but in a conference room: in case things get tight, you can walk out of a conference room and call security but you cannot walk out of your own office.

-- Never do this meeting alone but take another manager with you in case something unprogrammed happens.
-This can get very emotional and you never know how your opposite will react.
-I saw tears but also had people yelling at me.
+- Never do this meeting alone but take another manager (preferably HR Manager) with you in case something out of the ordinary happens.
+It might become emotional and you never know how your counterpart will react.
+I have seen tears and I have also had people yelling at me.